BSc. Dip H.E. MBACP (Accred.)

 I have much experience in working with survivors of sexual abuse and domestic violence with both men and women and young people.

-I am also working in a Secondary School, counselling within a multi-cultural setting.
+I have also working in a Secondary Schools, counselling within a multi-cultural setting.

-I also work at Relate.
+I work at Relate.
 Working with individuals, couples and families.

 British Association of Counselling and Psychotherapy (BACP) and work to their code of Ethics.

 I am fully committed to my own personal development and thoroughly enjoy the challenge of continually learning.
 I work ethically and adhere to the guidance in the BACP Ethical Framework.

 British Association for Counselling & Psychotherapy (BACP)

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.